P3rf/rofi-network-manager/README.md

 ./src/ronema
 ```

-### Installing, Uninstalling, and Updating Ronema
+### Installing, Uninstalling, and Updating ronema

-To install Ronema, run the following command:
+To install ronema, run the following command:

 ```bash
 ./setup.sh install
 ```
+> **Note:** This will only install ronema, not its dependencies.
+Please refer to the [Requirements](#requirements) section and ensure all dependencies are installed.

-To uninstall Ronema, you can use the following command:
+To uninstall ronema, you can use the following command:

 ```bash
 ./setup.sh uninstall [--remove_config]